kotas/dotfiles/README.md

 ## Usage

-To install everything:
+To install or update everything:

     $ ./install

-To update everything:

-    $ ./update

-Or, partially update:
+Or, partially:

-    $ ./update node
+    $ ./install node

 See [installers](installers/) for details.